jacksonrakena/DalamudPlugins/README.md

-# Dalamud Plugins
+# Jackson's XIV Plugin Host
-Contains the repository JSON file for my Dalamud Plugins for third party plugin support.
+Contains the repository JSON file for my Dalamud plugins for third party plugin support.

 ## How to use